smerth/macos-setup/README.md

 ## Download this repo

 Download the zip of this repo to your Downloads folder.
+Then move it to the root of your `User` folder.

 ```shell
 cd ~/ && mv Downloads/macos-setup-main macos-setup